top of page

 AI in Healthcare Staffing: Predicting and Solving Workforce Shortages

 In 2025, the healthcare sector is at a turning point.
-Healthcare organizations are looking into AI and automation to optimize personnel and service delivery in light of persistent staffing shortages, growing patient demand, and rising provider burnout rates.
+Healthcare organizations are looking into AI and automation to optimize personnel and service delivery in light of persistent staffing shortages , growing patient demand, and rising provider burnout rates.
 According to the AAMC, attempts to lower barriers to care are hampered by a lack of physicians.
-The United States would lack between 102,400 and 180,400 physicians if the health care use patterns of underserved groups
+The United States would lack between 102,400 and 180,400 physicians if the health care use patterns of underserved group

 Nurse Demographics and Workforce Statistics in the United States: Trends, Diversity, and the Growing Shortage